safient/safes/README.md

 #### Steps:

-- Add the screen name in RouteName enum
+- Add the screen name in RouteName enum in src/navigation/route-name.ts
-- Add the screen path in the RoutePath enum
+- Add the screen path in the RoutePath enum in src/navigation/route-path.ts
-- Add the screen route object to the routes array
+- Add the screen route object to the routes array in src/navigation/routes.ts
-- If the screen contains params then define it to route-param-list else make it undefined
+- If the screen contains params then define it to route-param-list else make it undefined in src/navigation/route-param-list.ts
-- If the screen contains query strings then define it to route-query-list else make it undefined
+- If the screen contains query strings then define it to route-query-list else make it undefined in src/navigation/route-query-list.ts

 ##### Example